Going home for the holidays?

 Do you wake up early for a run or to meditate?
 Keep that going.
 And remember to have a healthy sleep schedule.
-Sure, there will probably be late nights catching up with old friends and cousins and if this is the case, try for some catnaps.
-Sleeping in does not catch us up for sleep and sleep is underrated for mood regulation, among other important functions.
-20 minutes of napping is as effective as espresso.
+Sure, there may be late nights catching up with old friends and cousins and if this is the case, get in some catnaps.
+Sleeping in does not catch us up for “lost” sleep.
+Sleep is underrated for mood regulation, among other important functions.
+20 minutes of napping is as effective as an espresso.

 → Have a health trip – see the ultimate packing list.